glycerine102/aurora-desktop/README.md

-# Bluefin Image for Developer Laptop
+# Aurora Image for Developer Desktop

 ## Building New Images